riggsd/guano-py/doc/guano_specification.md

 character (obviously).
 Keys may contain a '|' character so that vendors may namespace their own vendor-specific fields; for example, `PET|D500X|TSens: high` could be a value which applies to Pettersson's D500X but not to their other products.
+Field keys are case sensitive, and whitespace within is significant.

 Field values consist of everything after the first ':' character, until the next '\n' newline (or EOF), and after having all surrounding whitespace